What girls do in our programme

 Rainbows – 12 badges, 2 per theme

-Rainbows now have the chance to complete interest badges.
+There are many exciting badges for Rainbows to choose from.
 While they may need a little support from an adult, the badges have been designed so they won’t need too much.
 It’s a great chance for parents to see just how much fun guiding is.

 Brownies – 18 badges, 3 per theme